Updated Jan 21, 2021

 How Terrapin Technologies Can Help

 For some institutions, the solutions provided by third-party broker-dealers may not meet all of their needs, especially for programs with complex incentive compensation models.
 At Terrapin Technologies, not only do we serve large bank-owned broker-dealers, but we also serve small to mid-sized institutions that partner with third-party broker-dealers.
 We offer a centralized and automated system for a firm’s back-office and accounting.
-Our compensation management solution brings efficiency and flexibility in administering advisor compensation while mitigating risk.
-The result is efficient and accurate commission accounting and revenue reporting.
+Our reporting solutions bring efficiency and insights to branch revenue, advisor performance, and referral tracking.